zjy2677/StockFlow/README.md

 ## Architecture Overview

-We separated the repository into these parts:
+The repository is seperated into these parts:

 1. **Backend/**
    - `main.py`: FastAPI app and route definitions.